AKST — Alaska Standard Time

 What does AKST stand for?

 AKST stands for Alaska Standard Time.
-It is the standard-time abbreviation used in the United States for Alaska locations that observe this time standard during the non-daylight portion of the year.
+It is the standard-time abbreviation used for Alaska time in the United States when daylight saving time is not in effect.

 Is AKST the same as AKDT?

 No, AKST and AKDT are not the same abbreviation.
-AKST is the standard-time designation, while AKDT is the daylight saving counterpart used when Alaska shifts out of standard time for the seasonal daylight period.
+AKST is the standard-time designation, while AKDT is the daylight saving counterpart used for the same Alaska region during the daylight saving portion of the year.

 Which cities use AKST?